PdoyleC/everyday-life/README.md

 #### 404 error

-- If a users entered an incorrect URL entention, there are greated with an error page.
+- If a user enters an incorrect URL extention, their are greeted with an error page.

 <img src="readmedoc/404errorpage.png" alt="404 Error Page">